-\begin{remark} \begin{enumerate} \item[(i)] Dichotomies in Theorem \ref{thm:spacing} show that if the magnitude of the AR coefficient at the break point ($|\rho + \varepsilon|$) is smaller than the original AR coefficient ($|\rho|$), then the effect of the change is absorbed in the overall effect, so we cannot observe an outlier.
-However, as we observed from the simulation result in the Introduction, if $|\rho+\varepsilon|>|\rho|$, then we observe exactly two outliers (one on the left and another on the right).
+\begin{remark} \begin{enumerate} \item[(i)] The dichotomy in Theorem \ref{thm:spacing} shows that if the modulus of the AR coefficient at the breakpoint is smaller than the baseline AR coefficient, then we cannot detect the outlier.
+Specifically, when $|\rho+\varepsilon| > |\rho|$, we observe exactly two outliers: one on the left and another on the right.